Dock Talk #1: w/ANdrew McKellar - "Obsessed"

 The next issue is, everyone pulls the power out first.
 I get it.
 You can sell the powertrain for more money if it’s separate from the boat.
 But for guys like me, that means hunting down a donor boat that has a complete power package, and you know it can’t be a Cobalt or I’ll be trying to save that boat too.

-I have a vision, a hope, a dream; One day there will be hundreds of people if not thousands, like me, who are so obsessed with classic Cobalt’s, that they just can’t bare to see them sent to the landfill and will make that 500 mile round trip, just to park it next to the 4 other classics awaiting restoration.
+My hope is that one day there will be hundreds of people, like me, who are so obsessed with classic Cobalt’s, that they just can’t bare to see them sent to the landfill and will make that 500 mile round trip, just to park it next to the 4 other classics awaiting restoration.

 Hundreds of folks who have that new R8 for their daily, but a CS7 for their Sunday cruiser.